Purdue-CS193-Spring-2019/lab-1-Srinithya0524/index.md

 # Srinithya's first CS193 Lab

-- CS193 instructors teach the content in a fun way.
+- CS193 instructors teach the content in a fun way
 - I like the use of memes during lecture
 - The timing of the class is perfect